tartley/tartley.github.io/posts/self-calm-by-chris-deleon.md

 Roman Emperor Marcus Auralias' notes, traditionally titled *Meditations*, are a foundational text for practical Stoicism.
-They comprise a multitude of observations and recommendations, grouped into sections such as "Keeping thoughts tranquil", and "Cooperation, collaberation and contribution".
+They comprise a multitude of observations and recommendations, grouped into sections such as "Keeping thoughts tranquil", and "Cooperation, collaboration and contribution".
 They offer advice for living a contented life, with less regret, sorrow, anger and fear.